miggyescalona/twitter-sentiment-analysis/README.md

 ---NOTE---<br>
-Due to file size limits, data.json is in a compressed folder and should be unzipped.
+Due to file size limits, the complate data.json file is in a compressed folder and should be unzipped.
+Otherwise, the smaller version of the data is used by default.